d3plus/d3plus-plot/example/area.md

 # Area Chart

-When constructing data to be used with an Area Chart, there must be a unique data point for each point on the discrete axis (defaults to the X axis).
+When constructing data to be used with an Area Plot, there must be a unique data point for each point on the discrete axis (defaults to the X axis).
 Given this data array:

 ```js
 var data = [